 100 days of shapes is another great way to commemorate such an important day and easy enough for little hands to do (with the help of an adult).

 For extra crafty children, why not create 100 days of memories?
-If you don’t mind cutting up photos, then this is a great collage idea.
+If you don’t mind cutting up photos, this is a great collage idea.

-Alternatively, for extra organised parents, why not take a photo a day for the first 100 days of your little one’s school journey to showcase the subtle changes in the past few months?
+Alternatively, for extra-organised parents, why not take a photo a day for the first 100 days of your little one’s school journey to showcase the subtle changes in the past few months?

 The first year of school may only be a small milestone in the ocean of learning but it is such a big step.
 And showcasing 100 fish swimming in a fish bowl is a great way to celebrate.